Falls Road, Belfast: Housing

 All of these houses have now been demolished and replaced with modern terraced houses.

 At the foot of Divis Street is located the Morning Star House.
 This is a hostel which provides temporary accommodation for homeless people.
 It is run by the Legion of Mary and was originally located at the corner of Percy Street.
+Additional accommodation for homeless people is provided nearby by First Housing at Ardmoulin Mews, off Ardmoulin Street.

 Schools

 At the foot of Divis Street is located the Millfield campus of Belfast Metropolitan College, the largest further and higher education college in Northern Ireland.
 Nearby was located the original St. Mary's Christian Brothers' Grammar School.
 In the 1960s, this school transferred to a greenfield site on the Glen Road in the upper Falls.
 The original school building is now the home of the Edmund Rice Schools Trust.
 Opposite is St. Mary's Primary School.
 Nearby is the location of the Árd Scoil which was historically the centre for Irish language and culture in the area.
 Just past it was located the Hastings Street RUC station.

 There are currently two other primary schools in the Lower Falls district.
 These are St. Peter's on Ross Road and St. Joseph's on Slate Street.
-In addition, there is the Irish language Gaelscoil an Lonnáin at the top end of Leeson Street.
-Several older schools closed in the late twentieth century due to declining student numbers.
-These include St Finian's and St Gall's primary schools which were run by the De La Salle Christian Brothers.
+In addition, there is the Irish language Gaelscoil an Lonnáin which occupies the site of St Finian's Primary School at the top end of Leeson Street.
+St Finian's School and the nearby St. Gall's Primary School closed in the late twentieth century due to declining student numbers.
+These schools were run by the De La Salle Christian Brothers.
+The name of the latter school survives in the name of St. Galls' Avenue.
 St Comgall's Public Elementary School, in Divis Street, opened in 1932 but closed in 1988.
-It has been transformed into a community hub for a range of community and business activities.
+It has been transformed into a community hub for a range of community and business activities and is involved in the development of a Visitor Heritage Interpretation Space for the area.
+The centre is named Ionad (Centre) Eileen Howell after a local community activist.
+The Falls Community Council (Comhairle Phobail na bhFal) is based in the centre.
+It provides a range of local services and is committed to the regeneration of the area.
 St. Brendan's Primary School on nearby Milford Street closed in the 1960s but for two years housed some pupils from St. Mary's Christian Brothers' Grammar School which at that time had exceeded its capacity in its Barrack Street premises.

 The Dunlewey Centre is located near Gaelscoil an Lonnáin.
-The building was originally the home of the Bon Secours Sisters and also housed St. Vincent’s Primary School for Girls.
+The building was originally the home of the Bon Secours Sisters and also housed St. Vincent's Primary School for Girls.
 It is a now the home of a community education centre.
 Dunlewey Street on which it is located is named after the residence of a local mill owner, William Ross, who owned a house in Dunlewey, County Donegal.
-The nearby Ross Street is also named after William Ross.
+The nearby Ross Road is also named after William Ross.